guides

 The Realistic Perspective

-Here’s what I tell clients who ask about optimizing collagen supplementation: the fundamentals matter most.
+Here’s what evidence suggests who ask about optimizing collagen supplementation: the fundamentals matter most.
 Take collagen consistently, protect your skin from sun damage, don’t smoke, eat a balanced diet with adequate protein and vitamin C, stay hydrated, and get enough sleep.

 The fine-tuning details, like whether to take collagen on an empty stomach or avoid certain foods, are minor compared to these fundamentals.
 If you’re doing the basics right, you’re already optimizing your collagen routine.